varocketry/guitar-mastery-hub/public/lessons/lesson_043_minor_key_progressions.md

 ### What You're About to Learn

 **You already know:**
-- Minor key diatonic chords: i-ii°-III-iv-v-VI-VII (Lesson 42)
+- Minor key diatonic chords: i-iiÂ°-III-iv-v-VI-VII (Lesson 42)
 - Why V (major) is stronger than v (minor)
 - Chord families in minor keys
 - How to build minor progressions